 I promised I’d come back to the reason NASA used extra energy to propel the spacecraft into an orbit that would take it well past the moon, if it were not captured by the moon’s gravity.
 In part, because it speeded the journey—Apollo took three days to reach its destination, rather than five.
 But the main reason was to put Apollo on to a free-return trajectory.
 It shaved past the eastern limb of the moon and then (held by the moon’s gravity) looped around behind it.
 If it had not fired its engine to slow down into lunar orbit at that point, it would have reemerged from behind the western limb of the moon and come straight back to Earth.
 So there was a safety feature built in, if the astronauts encountered a problem with the main engine of their spacecraft—any other arrival speed would have resulted in a free-return orbit that missed the Earth.

-Another safety feature of the Apollo orbits was their inclination of around 30º to the equator, which was maintained as the spacecraft entered its transfer orbit.
-This meant that the spacecraft avoided most of the dangerous radiation trapped in Earth’s Van Allen Belts.
+Another safety feature of the Apollo 11 orbit was its inclination of around 30º to the equator, which was maintained as the spacecraft entered its transfer orbit.
+This meant that it avoided most of the dangerous radiation trapped in Earth’s Van Allen Belts.

 The Van Allen belts are trapped in the Earth’s magnetic field, which is tilted at about 10º relative to Earth’s rotation axis—and the tilt is almost directly towards Cape Kennedy, with the north geomagnetic pole sitting just east of Ellesmere Island in the Canadian Arctic.